Wonders of the East: Nowell Codex

 The Wonders of the East is in the Beowulf manuscript (also known as the Nowell Codex, London, British Library, Cotton Vitellius A. xv).
 It is written in Late West Saxon in a Mercian dialect.
 Other than Beowulf and The Wonders of the East, the other works in this codex include: The Passion of St. Christopher, Alexander's Letter to Aristotle, and Judith.
-One scribe is believed to have copied The Passion of St. Christopher, Alexander's Letter to Aristotle, The Wonders of the East, and first part of Beowulf, and another scribe wrote the remainder of Beowulf and Judith.
-While the first scribe, known as Scribe A used a more traditional square insular minuscule script, Scribe B uses a newer, round minuscule script.
-This has made it quite difficult to date the codex, as both scripts originate from slightly different periods of Anglo-Saxon society.
+One scribe is believed to have copied The Passion of St. Christopher, Alexander's Letter to Aristotle, The Wonders of the East, and first part of Beowulf, while another scribe wrote the remainder of Beowulf and Judith.
+The first scribe, known as Scribe A used a more traditional square insular minuscule script, while Scribe B uses a newer, round minuscule script.
+This has made it quite difficult to date the codex, as the two scripts originate from slightly different periods of Anglo-Saxon society.

 The date of this manuscript is usually believed to be "within a couple of decades of AD 1000," argued to be no earlier than AD 997 and no later than AD 1016, although other scholars have dated it to be from as early as the 8th century.
 The earliest known owner of the codex was antiquarian Laurence Nowell, who left his signature in the top margin of several pages from the manuscript.